cimt-ag/data_vault_pipelinedescription/documentation/catalog_of_field_mappings_in_relations.md

 ## Participation of effectivity satellites
-Unlass a tracked relation name is declared, effectivity satellites contribute all relations of the link.
+Unless a tracked relation name is declared, effectivity satellites contribute all relations of the link, as long as it is only one.

+When the link has multiple relations, this might be the result of an unintended relation induction through the hubs of the link.
+Therefore the situation must be clarified by declaring an explicit relation, the satellite will track or explicitly allow the satellite to follow all relations by setting the tracked relation  '*'.

-- the relation an effectivity satellite participates in must be known by the parent link
+- the relation an effectivity satellite is tracking, in must be known by the parent link

 # Procedure to generate relation specific load operations